TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-02-async-await/walkthrough.md

 console.log(contents);
 ```

-The example uses `readdir` to get files and folders in a directory.
+The example uses `readdir` to get files and folders in a directory, and assigns those files and folders to a variable `contents`, and then outputs those contents to the console.
+Because `readdir` takes time to return a value, and Javascript doesn't wait, our `console.log` may not output what we expect.

+We call functions like this "asynchronous", and they return a Promise.
+In this case, our `console.log` would print `Promise { <pending> }`.

 The `readdir` function is asynchronous and will take some time to finish.
 With things as they are, our `console.log` would print `Promise { <pending> }`.
 That's where promises come into the picture.

 ## What are promises?